 The Deeper Meaning of Emojis: What You Need to Know on How Social Media is Changing Communication: In this post we dive head-first into how emojis are changing the way we communicate.
 We also explore what this shift means for marketers.

 This is Your Brain on Emojis.
 Here’s How to Use Them in Your Marketing: In this one we take a look at what emojis trigger in our brains, how they’re changing our language and how to try using emojis in your social media and marketing.

-Lots of people like to add things like ♥✩♬♡►♪☺♫ to their tweets for fun, but did you know adding symbols can make your tweets shorter and easier to read too?
+Lots of people like to add things like ♥✩♬♡►♪☺♫ to their tweets for fun, but did you know adding emoji and symbols can make your tweets shorter and easier to read too?